VEuPathDB/StaticContent/content/common/invoice_help.md

 This page provides instructions and guidance for filling out the <a href="https://upenn.co1.qualtrics.com/jfe/form/SV_dd9qC4SU0SU343A" target="_blank">VEuPathDB invoice form</a>.
 <ul>
-<li>To look at a sample invoice, <a href="{{ "/a/app/static-content/documents/sample_invoice.pdf" | absolute_url }}" target="_blank">click here</a>.</li>
+<li>To look at a sample invoice, <a href="https://static-content.veupathdb.org/documents/sample_invoice.pdf" target="_blank">click here</a>.</li>
-<li>To look at a sample invoice with explanatory notes, <a href="/a/app/static-content/documents/sample_invoice_annotated.pdf" target="_blank">click here</a>.</li>
+<li>To look at a sample invoice with explanatory notes, <a href="https://static-content.veupathdb.org/documents/sample_invoice_annotated.pdf" target="_blank">click here</a>.</li>
 </ul>

 <h3>Part 1: What labs/ groups are covered by this invoice?</h3><br>
 VEuPathDB invoices can be generated for individual labs/research groups.
-They can also cover larger units, such as subscriptions for two or more labs, a department, an institution, etc. <br>
+They can also cover larger units, such as subscriptions for two or more labs, a department, an institution, etc. <br><br>

 <b>How we use this information</b>: When we process your invoice, we add the group name (either the name of the lab or the larger unit, as applicable) to our subscriber database.
-This allows VEuPathDB users to find and join their subscribed group in the <a href="https://veupathdb.org/veupathdb/app/user/profile#subscription" target="_blank">subscription tab of their user accounts</a>.
+This allows VEuPathDB users to find and join their subscribed group in the <a href="https://veupathdb.org/veupathdb/app/user/profile#subscription" target="_blank">subscription tab of their user accounts</a>.<br><br>

 First, select one of these options to indicate whether this invoice covers an individual lab or a larger unit.